macroing/Dayflower/README.md

 Dayflower
 =========
-Dayflower is an application, a framework and a library for rendering in Java.
+Dayflower is an application and a library for rendering in Java.

 Its primary focus is photorealistic 3D-rendering, preferably in realtime.
 However, it can also be used for 2D-rendering and image processing.